shivangsharma1/Transformers-from-Scratch/README.md

 # Transformers-from-Scratch
-This repo is a scratch implementation of Transformers Acrhitecture
+This repo is a scratch implementation of Transformers Architecture